December 10, 2019 / Weddings

 By the time that Natalie and Ollie’s wedding came, they had already become friends of mine.
 There is something truly special about them both, something that made me instantly connect with them.
 The day before their wedding, Natalie wrote to me saying that I will be one of their most important guests, which especially considering I met them for the first time about 3 months beforehand, blew me away!

 Just like their pre-wedding session, their wedding day was clear and sunny, for the most part anyway.
 As is the custom here, they got ready separately and didn’t see each other until Natalie walked down the isle.
 I always like seeing grooms who are nervously waiting for their bride, as that time and the moment they see their wife to be is when the best and truest emotions appear.

+Their wedding was at Douglas Registry Office.
 For the ceremony they had written their own vows, which is the best thing to do!
 That is when you can make your own promises to each other, rather than those that had been written by the government or the church (or any other institution), which makes the ceremony that little bit more uniquely yours.